hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_register_array.rst

 A register list, i.e. the register set of one module, can contain *register arrays*.
 Meaning, a set of registers within the register list that are repeated a number of times.

-This page will show you how the set up register arrays, and will showcase all the code that can be generated from it.
+This page will show you how to set up register arrays, and will showcase all the code that can be generated from it.